ARM-software/arm-trusted-firmware/docs/user-guide.rst

    ``CC`` needs to point to the clang or armclang binary, which will also select the clang or armclang assembler.
 Be aware that the GNU linker is used by default.
-In case of being needed the linker can be overriden using the ``LD`` variable.
+In case of being needed the linker can be overridden using the ``LD`` variable.
 Clang linker version 6 is known to work with TF-A.

    In both cases ``CROSS_COMPILE`` should be set as described above.